HeavyFromTF2/Youtube_Downloader_MP4-MP3/README.md

 ## What it does

 Paste a link, pick video or audio, hit download.
 That's pretty much it.
 There's a progress bar so you know it's actually doing something, and you get to choose where the file lands on your computer.
+“I only did this because of all those stupid malware video downloaders \,,/(^_^)\,,/”

 ## Before you start